SlowDash integrates Python scripts written by users, with features including:

 , so that users can use the library

-without modifying users system.
+without modifying their system.
 It is also possible to install the

-library in a usual way: you can do
+library in the usual way: you can do

 to install SlowPy into your